Pulse (2001 film): Plot

 Michi Kudo, newly moved to Tokyo, works at a plant shop with Junko Sasano, Toshio Yabe, and Taguchi, who has been missing for several days while working on a computer disk for the shop's sales.
 Michi goes to Taguchi's apartment and finds him distracted and aloof; while looking for the disk, she turns and finds he has hanged himself, his decaying body making her question who she had spoken to earlier.
 The disk reveals an endless loop of images of Taguchi staring into his monitor, while a ghostly face appears on another screen.

 Yabe receives a distorted phone call saying "help me" and sees the same image from Taguchi's disk on his phone.
 At Taguchi's apartment, he finds a black stain on the wall where Taguchi hanged himself, as well as a printed note reading "a forbidden room."
-Outside the apartment, he notices a door sealed with red tape and enters, encountering a ghost.
+Outside the apartment, he notices a door sealed with red tape and enters, only to encounter a ghost.

 Yabe disappears for a few days before returning to work, acting distant and strange.
 He warns Michi not to enter "the forbidden room."
-Soon after, Michi's boss also goes missing, and she receives a call at work with Yabe's voice repeating "help me."
+Soon after, Michi's boss also goes missing, and she receives a call at work from Yabe, who repeats, "Help me."
 Looking for him in the shop's storage room, she instead finds a stain on the wall, similar to the one in Taguchi's apartment.
 Junko, searching for their boss, enters a "forbidden room" in the building.
 Michi pulls Junko away from a ghost, but the encounter leaves Junko in a catatonic state.
 Later, in Michi's apartment, Junko walks towards a wall, dissolving into a black stain that scatters.
 Worried, Michi leaves Tokyo to check on her mother when her calls go unanswered.

-Simultaneously, Ryosuke Kawashima, a university economics student, has recently signed to a new Internet service provider.
+Simultaneously, Ryosuke Kawashima, a university economics student, has recently signed with a new ISP.
 His computer accesses a website by itself, displaying disturbing images of people alone in dark rooms.
 That night, Ryosuke wakes to find his computer on again, showing the same images, and frantically unplugs it.
-The next day, he visits the university computer lab and meets Harue Karasawa, a postgraduate computer science student, who suggests bookmarking the page or screen capturing the images for her to examine.
-Ryosuke attempts to do so, but his computer does not follow his commands, instead playing a video of a man with a plastic bag over his head, sitting in a room with "help me" written all over the walls.
+The next day, he visits the university computer lab and meets Harue Karasawa, a postgraduate computer science student, who suggests bookmarking the page or screenshotting the images for her to examine.
+Ryosuke attempts to do so, but his computer refuses his commands, instead playing a video of a man with a plastic bag over his head, sitting in a room with "help me" written all over the walls.